TESLAOPUnix/Kube-templates/Readme.md

-## HERE are some kubernetes files which I have used
+## Here are some kubernetes files which I have used